Skip to content

 Built on a robust platform

 Having built OEA’s magazine website, TodaysOEA.org, on Craft CMS, the team at OEA leaned heavily on moving from their previous CMS to Craft.
-After discussing it in depth, we all agreed that moving to Craft made the most sense in several ways:
+After discussing it in depth, we all agreed that moving to Craft made the most sense in several ways including cost, an improved editorial and authoring experience, and the ability to expand to include microsites.

 Results